mainsail-crew/crowsnest/README.md

 ---

-As the last option and the most tricky one:
+As the last option:\
+This needs some to read further Information.

     custom_flags:

 If you enable this in your [cam whatevernameyouset],\
 you can add parameters according to your needs.\
-Those will be appended to the default/preconfigured parameters.\
+Those will be appended to the default/preconfigured parameters.

 _In case of mjpg_streamer you could (at this Point) only add parameters\
 to the "input_" section!_